ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

         Turning Movement----------56

 	**KSI by Injury** – 80 out of the 263 red light running accidents resulted in either fatalities or serious injury.
-This is 30% of the total accidents, which is not an insignificant percentage looking at the cost of human life in these situations.
+This is 30% of the total accidents, which is not an insignificant percentage when looking at the cost of human life in these situations.

 	INJURY